 Summer Art Intensive Courses

 All of The Summer Art Intensive instructors are professional artists and are assisted by dedicated Cooper Union School of Art undergraduates.
-All necessary materials and software will be provided in class.
+All necessary materials and software are included in the tuition and will be provided in class as needed.
+Tuition amounts that are listed below include the non-refundable registration fee of $270.

 Class size is limited to 16 students